News & Trending Travel News

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 What is a museum to you?
-Is it solely a place to learn about history, art, or science, or could it be the ideal place to explore the “weird” and “quirky” aspects of life?
+Is it a place to learn about history, art, or science, or could it be a great place to explore the “weird” and “quirky” aspects of life?

-A museum could focus on anything, including those that dedicate themselves to cultural and historical interests.
-The U.S. is chock full of both types of museums — the academic and the novel — and chances are, there’s an interesting one right in your own home state.
+A museum can focus on anything, including cultural and historical interests.
+The U.S. is chock full of both types of museums — the academic and the novel — and chances are, there’s an interesting one right in your home state.

 If you’re over 50, take advantage of massive travel discounts and trip-planning resources